 The human body is an organic machine that requires food and water to perform its many functions.
 Like any machine, the quality of the resources provided affects the efficacy of the machine’s performance.
-One facet of performance is using a resource that is designed for the machine.
+One facet of performance is using a resource that is the machine was designed to use.
 For humans, that resource is whole food and pure water from the Earth.

-Unfortunately, today these resources are full of toxins from our dirtier environment, and less nutrient-dense from agricultural short-cuts.
+Unfortunately, these resources are less nutrient-dense from agricultural short-cuts and poor soil quality, and often contain contaminants.
 We also have access to any type of food from any part of the planet, modifying our habits of eating what is available locally, based on the season.
 This has decreased the diversity of fruits and vegetables that we eat, decreasing a valuable resource, soluble fiber.

 The human body has evolved to utilize soluble fiber as a resource to feed our digestive ecosystem, and complete repair work to the digestive tract.
 Our ancestors ate an array of fruits and vegetables, where the average person today does not meet their daily recommended intake of soluble fiber, impairing digestive health.